FiB3/beautyAmp/README.md

 * `beautyAmp.capitalizeSet`: Use upper case characters for 'SET' keywords (false for lowercase).
 * `beautyAmp.capitalizeAndOrNot`: Use upper case characters for 'AND', 'OR', 'NOT' keywords (false for lowercase).
 * `beautyAmp.capitalizeIfFor`: Use upper case characters for 'IF' and 'FOR' blocks keywords (false for lowercase).

+Default values can be found in Features Contributions.

 ## Known Issues